Wiper blades are among the most expendable car parts.

 Beam-style wiper blades

 if you want quality ones, prepare for some serious expense.
-Prices starting from a couple of dozen Euros for one wiper blade all up to the triple digit realm for both.
+Prices starting from a couple of dozen Euros for one wiper blade all up to the triple-digit realm for both.

 But, better wiping quality and better looks have their price.
 For the longevity factor, I don’t know what to say.
-I’ve seen situations where people spend some serious money on these kind of wiper blades only to throw them away the next year.
+I’ve seen situations where people spend some serious money on these kinds of wiper blades only to throw them away the next year.
 Also seen that they last for a couple of years.
 This was from the same manufacturer.

 In the desire to be more modern, a lot of car drivers (especially with used cars) turn to knock-offs and copies.
 Here you get only the looks minus the wiping.
 They work for a couple of months and then start to smear and screech.
 They’re cheap, but nevertheless, you simply don’t get what you buy.